Health communication plays a crucial role in shaping attitudes and behaviors that impact the well-being of individuals and communities.

 However, the notion of persuasion in public health communication has become a subject of concern, as it raises questions about how government agencies and experts address knowledge gaps and public ignorance.

-In the social media communicational landscapes of today, health officers tend to tread carefully to avoid appearing patronizing or paternalistic.
+In the social media communicational landscapes of today, health officers tend

-social media (Created with content of this post via OpenAI)
+Nuanced landscape for health communication in the age of social media (Created with content of this post via OpenAI) |

 Navigating language and perception